TrendjetAI/trendjet-ai/README.md

-# TrendJet AI MVP
+# TrendJet AI

-This is the MVP starter project for the TrendJet AI platform.
+The Tesla of AI Dropshipping.